jlangch/venice/doc/readme/database.md

 ## Load the Chinook dataset

 Loads the Chinook data into the PostgreSQL database "chinook_auto_increment".

+*Chinook is sample database for a digital media store that can be used to explore and learn database commands.*

 If the database exists already it will be dropped, then recreated and the data loaded.